Top 6 Switch Panel Systems for the 5th Gen 4Runner: Full Buyers Guide

 Find It Online:

 RLB is the original when it comes to this style switch panel.
 They held the original patent and later released it to the market for reproduction.
-There are a few of these currently on the market and are easily recognizable by being nearly identical in design.
+There are a few of these currently on the market, and they are easily recognizable due to their nearly identical design.

 Features:

 One of the RLB Pro8’s standout features is a memory function.
-This allows you to set up to all 8 switches to automatically turn on or off with the main power switch.
-You also have the option to power the switch directly to the battery or have it ignition activated via a provided fuse tap.
-Being a multi-function switch, it also has flash, strobe, momentary, and blinker modes to control your accessory lighting if supported.
+This allows you to set up to all eight switches to turn on or off with the main power switch automatically.
+You also have the option to power the switch directly from the battery or have it ignition-activated via a provided fuse tap.
+As a multi-function switch, it also features flash, strobe, momentary, and blinker modes to control your accessory lighting, if supported.

-It features eight relays and 30 amp circuits and is completely serviceable with universal relays and fuses and a maximum current rating of 100 amps.
-On that note, RLB proudly states that its unit is 100% serviceable, and does not use solid-state components.
+It features eight relays and 30 amp circuits, is completely serviceable with universal relays and fuses, and has a maximum current rating of 100 amps.
+On that note, RLB proudly states that its unit is 100% serviceable and does not use solid-state components.

-Personally, I like the ability to carry a pack of spare fuses to easily swap out in the event that one blows.
-The relay box carries an IP66 waterproof and dustproof rating and you’ll get standard low voltage cut-off and overvoltage protection for your connected accessories.
+Personally, I like the ability to carry a pack of spare fuses to swap out if one blows easily.
+The relay box features an IP66 waterproof and dustproof rating, and you’ll receive standard low-voltage cutoff and overvoltage protection for your connected accessories.

-You can pick from white, blue, green, and red for switch backlight colors and it comes with the full gamut of switch sticker labels for all of your accessories.
+You can choose from white, blue, green, and red for switch backlight colors, and it comes with a full range of switch sticker labels for all your accessories.

-There are 4 mounting options that include flush, panel, RAM tube, and RAM surface mounts.
+There are four mounting options: flush, panel, RAM tube, and RAM surface mounts.
 All of the hardware and templates for these mounting options are also included, which is awesome!

 Pricing:

 At $380, the RLB Pro8 is competitively priced considering its feature set.
-The memory function is excellent for accessories that you frequently use and the various included mounting hardware makes this switch ready to go out of the box.
+The memory function is excellent for accessories that you frequently use, and the various included mounting hardware makes this switch ready to go out of the box.
 This makes the RLB switch panel the perfect middle-ground for most users.
-It offers solid circuit protection with just the right amount of customizability in the way of user-programmable features.
+It offers solid circuit protection with just the right amount of customizability, including user-programmable features.

 Final Thoughts

 As you can see, there’s a wide variety of switch panels on the market.
 They range widely in both price and feature sets.
 To some, the more expensive options may seem like total overkill.
 To others, that could be exactly what they need.
-Each person has different needs with their setups, so it’s good to see that there’s something for everyone out there.
+Each person has different needs with their setups, so it’s good to see that there’s something for everyone.

 Personally, I don’t run any intricate auxiliary battery setups or air lockers.
-I currently only need to control some accessory lighting on or off.
+I currently only need to control the on/off status of some accessory lighting.
 So for now, perhaps the offerings from Auxbeam or RLB suit my needs.
-That’s the beauty of modding your own rig though, the possibilities for expansion are nearly endless.
-If I ever graduate to needing more control over my accessories, there are options.
+That’s the beauty of modding your own rig, though; the possibilities for expansion are nearly endless.
+If I ever need more control over my accessories, there are options.
 The sky (or more realistically, my wallet) is the limit!

-I’m really impressed with what has come out recently from companies like ARB and Garmin.
+I’m really impressed with the recent developments from companies like ARB and Garmin.
 These are both companies that don’t have a long track record with switch panels specifically.
 However, still managed to stake their claim in the switch panel market.
-The ability to control onboard air or even control power wirelessly are things that were only available to uber-expensive rigs in the past.
+The ability to control onboard air or even control power wirelessly is something that was previously only available on uber-expensive rigs.
 Now, our 4Runners can have that same technology, and that’s amazing.

 What are your thoughts on switch panels?
-I’d love to hear what some of your favorite brands are, or even if you prefer the more factory look with individual wire harnesses and OEM-style switches.
-If you feel that we missed any key players in this list, definitely drop a comment below; the more information we have, the better!
+I’d love to hear about some of your favorite brands, or even if you prefer a more factory look with individual wire harnesses and OEM-style switches.
+If you believe we’ve missed any key players in this list, please feel free to drop a comment below; the more information we have, the better.

 Subscribe